Doctor of Philosophy in Applied Physics

 A Flexible, Interdisciplinary Curriculum

-The Applied Physics program combines a core physics curriculum with research and study in one of several areas that deal either with the application of physics to a technical discipline or with the interface between physics and another area of science.
+The Ph.D. program in the graduate field of Applied Physics is a research-oriented doctoral program tailored to individual interests.
+The program combines a core physics curriculum with research and study in one of several areas that deal either with the application of physics to a technical discipline or with the interface between physics and another area of science.
 Students who have majored in physics, in another physical science (for example, chemistry), or in an engineering field are eligible for the program.

 The program is designed so that students can evaluate the many different research opportunities available before deciding on an area of specialization.
 Although most students join the research group of a faculty member in the graduate field of applied physics students may also join a group outside applied physics—a reflection of the tremendous flexibility offered to our graduate students—and begin their thesis research by the end of the first academic year.
 Most students complete the program under their original faculty supervisor, but if a student should decide to change research groups, the decision is subject only to the agreement of a new thesis supervisor.